 Below Donna describes some of the highlights of her travels in Madagascar:

-- Masoala National Park - Masoala National Park is the last refuge of the red-ruffed lemur, which can be found sunning themselves in the tree tops.
-It is also the country’s largest park consisting of a mountain range covered in primary forest as well as the deserted beaches of Antongil Bay where hump-backed whales come to breed and calve.
+- Masoala National Park — Masoala National Park is the last refuge of the red-ruffed lemur, which can be found sunning themselves in the treetops.
+It is also the country’s largest park consisting of a mountain range covered in primary forest as well as the deserted beaches of Antongil Bay where humpback whales come to breed and calve.

 - Ranomafana National Park — Established as a national park in 1991 to protect the golden bamboo lemur, this region was a popular destination in colonial times for visitors wishing to bathe in thermal hot springs.
 Today, the lush rainforest and its curious inhabitants are the main attraction.

 - Ifotaka Community Forest — The Ifotaka Community Forest is as remote as it is wild.
 It covers a huge expanse of gallery and spiny forest and has been protected by the Antandroy Tribe, one of Madagascar’s fiercest and most traditional tribes.
 Many tombs are hidden in the forest undergrowth, and your guide will explain their traditions as you pay a visit to the ombiasy (traditional healer), learn how to use the piletse, a zebu-hide slingshot, and take a zebu-cart to the colorful market at Fenaivo.

 Was this useful?